New Caledonia: Education

 Education in New Caledonia is based on the French curriculum and delivered by both French teachers and French-trained teachers.
 Under the terms of the 1998 Nouméa Accord, primary education is the responsibility of the three provinces.
 As of 2010, secondary education was in the process of being transferred to the provinces.
 The majority of schools are located in Nouméa but some are found in the islands and the north of New Caledonia.
 When students reach high school age, most are sent to Nouméa to continue their secondary education.
 Education is compulsory from the age of six years.

 New Caledonia's main tertiary education institution is the University of New Caledonia (Université de la Nouvelle-Calédonie), which was founded in 1993 and comes under the supervision of the Ministry of Higher Education, Research and Innovation.
-It is based in Nouméa and offers a range of vocational, Bachelor, MA, and PhD programmes and courses.
+It is based in Nouméa and offers a range of vocational, Bachelor, MA, and PhD programs and courses.
 The University of New Caledonia consists of three academic departments, one institute of technology, one PhD school, and one teachers' college.
 As of 2013, the university has approximately 3,000 students, 107 academics, and 95 administrative and library staff.
 Many New Caledonian students also pursue scholarships to study in metropolitan France.
 As part of the Nouméa Accord process, a Cadre Avenir provides scholarships for Kanak professionals to study in France.